Cornell-MAE-UG/fa25-portfolio-stc92-hub/_pages/cv.md

 ---

 #### Objective
-Aspiring engineering student with a strong foundation in....
-Passionate about ... and eager to apply my knowledge in real-world applications.
+Aspiring engineering student with a strong foundation in practical engineering and body dynamics.
+Passionate about advanced the aerospace industry and eager to apply my knowledge in real-world applications.

 ---